On split quasi-hereditary covers and Ringel duality: Relative (co-)dominant dimension with respect to a module

 \subsection{Change of rings on relative dominant dimension with respect to a module}

 We will now see that, as the usual relative dominant dimension, relative dominant dimension with respect to a module behaves well under change of rings techniques.
 As usual, the following results also hold for right $A$-modules and consequently with codominant dimension in place of dominant dimension.
-For brevity, we will only consider the left versions.
+For brevity, we consider only the left versions.
+In the following, we say that a module $Q\in A\m\cap R\proj$ \textbf{has a base change property} if $\Hom_A(Q, Q)\in R\proj$ and for every commutative $R$-algebra Noetherian ring $S$, the canonical map $S\otimes_R \Hom_A(Q, Q)\rightarrow \Hom_{S\otimes_R A}(S\otimes_R Q, S\otimes_R Q)$ is an isomorphism.